 - Support for Amazon Alexa

-While the Viofo A129 Pro Duo might be the most feature-rich dash cam on our list, it's also not the most user-friendly.
-If you're looking for something that's easier to manage, with a simple interface and very little fuss then we'd suggest the Nextbase 522GW is the answer to your quest.
+If you're looking for something that's easy to manage, with a simple interface and very little fuss then we'd suggest the Nextbase 622GW is the answer to your quest.

-This camera has a number of fantastic features to it that include a large 3-inch touchscreen display, the ability to capture up to 1440p footage at 30 FPS and a simple mounting design.
+This camera has a number of fantastic features to it that include a large 3-inch touchscreen display, the ability to capture up to 4K footage at 30 FPS and a simple mounting design.

 This dash cam boasts a quick release catch which means you can easily take it out of the car when not in use if you're worried about theft.
 There's also a suction cup mount as an alternative installation option.
 Like the other cameras on this list, this dash cam has a trim tool for easy installation too.